Werner Winsemann

-Werner Winsemann was a German-born former football referee.
+Werner Winsemann was a German-born former soccer referee.
 He officiated at the 1974 FIFA World Cup as a referee and linesman.
 At the 1978 FIFA World Cup he officiated as a linesman (now called assistant referee) only.
 He is the only Canadian referee selected for a FIFA World Cup.

-Winsemann also worked the football tournaments of the 1972 Olympic Games and 1976.
+Winsemann also worked the soccer tournaments of the 1972 Olympic Games and 1976.